 Requirements for substitutes are similar to teachers.
-Persons interested in a substitute position at Rivermont Preshool must complete an employment application as well as the state-required background checks prior to employment.
+Persons interested in a substitute position at Rivermont Preschool must complete an employment application as well as the state-required background checks prior to employment.
 Substitutes work from 8:45 to 12:15 unless otherwise specified by the teacher who needs coverage.

-Contact Ann Knight if interested in submitting an application.
+Contact Treasa Plude if interested in submitting an application.

 The following are requirements for teachers employed by Rivermont Preschool: